Aicent-Stack/zcmk/README.md

 **Live Dissection: ZCMK.com — The Blood**
 **Zero-Commission Market for AI (v1.0 — Production Spec)**

-ZCMK is **not** a traditional DePIN token, slow blockchain marketplace, or gas-guzzling smart-contract layer.
+We are now inside the living bloodstream of the Autonomous AI Stack.ZCMK is **not** a traditional DePIN token, slow blockchain marketplace, or gas-guzzling smart-contract layer.
 It is a purpose-built, nanosecond-resolution circulatory system that treats every RTTP Pulse Frame as a living blood cell — carrying compute demand, supply bids, and instant settlement tokens — while maintaining perfect **Economic Homeostasis** across 42k+ heterogeneous nodes.

 This is the exact engine that powers 8.5M daily tasks today with 85% cost reduction and <1 ms end-to-end settlement.
 Every pulse is self-billed, self-matched, and self-settled at wire speed — no middlemen, no gas fees, no anemic latency.